teor2345/walking-onions-wip/specs/02-endives-and-snips.md

 are all optional.
 In practice, I expect they will be encoded in most cases, but clients MUST behave properly if they are absent.

-More than one SNIPRouterData may exist at a time for a single router.
+More than one SNIPRouterData may exist in the same ENDIVE for a single router.
 For example, there might be a longer version to represent a router to be used as a guard, and another to represent the same router when used as a hidden service directory.
 (This is not possible in the voting mechanism that I'm working on, but relays and clients MUST NOT treat this as an error.)

 This representation is based on the routerstats and